stanley-fork/torokernel/README.md

 ```
 You will find $pwd from host at `/root/torokernel` in the container.

-## How build Toro locally?
+## How to build Toro locally?
 Execute the commands in `ci/Dockerfile` to install the required components locally.
-Then, Go to `torokernel/examples` and edit `CloudIt.py` to set the correct paths to Qemu and fpc.
+Then, go to `torokernel/examples` and edit `CloudIt.py` to set the correct paths to Qemu and fpc.
 Optionally, you can install vsock-socat from [here](https://github.com/stefano-garzarella/socat-vsock) and virtio-fs from [here](https://gitlab.com/virtio-fs/virtiofsd.git).
 You need to set the correct path to virtiofsd and socat.

 ## Run the HelloWorld Example
 Go to `examples/HelloWorld/` and execute: